so5/ansible-role-pbspro/README.md

 Requirements
 ------------

-git module is used to get source tar ball. any other prerequesties will be installed by this role
+None. prerequesties for PBS will be installed by this role

 Role Variables
 --------------